Smoky Mountains Science Teacher Institute

 Who can apply?

-Cost: $50 non-refundable registration fee.
-This week is a $535 value…but, we are making it available to select teachers through an application process for $50.
-This week is being generously subsidized by Alcoa Foundation.
-Any applicants not selected for the institute will be refunded their $50.
+Cost: $100 non-refundable registration fee (includes meals and lodging).
+This week is a $616 value…but, we are making it available to select teachers through an application process for $100.
+Any applicants not selected for the institute will be refunded their $100.

 TEACHERS: By attending this program, you will qualify to be free when you bring your school group, and all of your students will get $8 off their price.